taiwocoker007/ms030/Instructions/Labs/LAB_AK_04_Lab4_Ex3_Enable_Hybrid_Domain_Join.md

 ### Task 3 - Assign licenses

-In this task, you assign an Office 365 license to a synced user.
+In this task, you assign product licenses to a synced user.

 ‎1.
 You should still be logged into **LON-DC1** as the **Administrator** from the prior task.